Hospice and Holistic Therapies

-Unlike rigorous sports or Swedish massage, palliative massage uses soft, gentle strokes to relax the muscles and calm the mind.
+Unlike traditional massage, palliative massage uses soft, gentle strokes to relax the muscles and calm the mind.
 It is a recognized method of tapping our emotional connection to achieve therapeutic goals.
 Palliative massage can impact the autonomic nervous system.
 For hospice patients, it can reduce and replace feelings of fear and anxiety with a sense of peace and positive well-being.
 Caregivers can benefit from palliative massage therapy as well.
 For both patients and their caregivers, benefits include:

 - Reducing swelling and the discomfort associated with it

 - Easing stiff muscles to make movement more comfortable

 Acupuncture is an ancient Chinese practice based on the concept that interruptions in the flow of energy (chi) in the body can lead to pain and disease.
 Restoring proper flow of energy can reduce pain and improve quality of life.

 Acupuncture acts directly on the central nervous system.
 Thin needles are inserted in strategic points along energy pathways.
 Research has found the practice stimulates the release of endorphins—the body’s natural opiates—and encourages the adrenal glands to release chemicals that modify the perception of pain.
 The tiny needles cause very little discomfort, the treatment is relaxing and safe, and no medications or chemicals are involved.

 The benefits of acupuncture to hospice patients include: